Whelpley/angular-simple/README.md

 # Warning

-Code is being played around with; I make no guarantees.
+Code is being monkeyed-around-with; I make no guarantees.

 ## To Run This